wolfeidau/lambda-go-extras/README.md

 Being able to compose these chains offers a lot of flexibility and reuse across projects.

-Given the default way of using the `github.com/aws/aws-lambda-go` is via the [Start(handler interface{})](https://godoc.org/github.com/aws/aws-lambda-go/lambda#Start) function, which is very flexible, but not easily extended, so I have moved to using the other option which is the less used [func StartHandler(handler Handler)](https://godoc.org/github.com/aws/aws-lambda-go/lambda#StartHandler).
-The later offers a more idiomatic Go option as the `Handler` is an interface without any magic so it is easily extended with middleware as seen in this module.
+Given the default way of using the `github.com/aws/aws-lambda-go` is via the [Start(handler interface{})](https://godoc.org/github.com/aws/aws-lambda-go/lambda#Start) function, which is very flexible, but not easily extended due it's dynamic nature.
+So I have moved to using the less used [func StartHandler(handler Handler)](https://godoc.org/github.com/aws/aws-lambda-go/lambda#StartHandler) which is more idiomatic with its `Handler` being just an interface with a single `Invoke` method.
+This module has extended this with a simple middleware chain inspired by alice as mentioned above.

 # Usage